Article refreshed 10/17/2019

-Treat people as you’d like them to treat you
+Treat people as you would like them to treat you

 Want good people?
 Be good people.

-Business is business, but we’re not machines (yet).
-A boss who’s nice to be around counts for a lot.
+A manager or senior leader who is nice to be around counts for a lot.
 Being in charge isn’t easy; it takes skill to manage an effective team.
-All the management training in the world won’t cut it if you don’t have a pleasant manner and lead from the top when it comes to treating everyone with equal respect, whether that’s a VP or janitor.
+But, all the management training in the world would hardly matter if you didn’t treat everyone with equal respect.

 Stay ahead of the competition